MinaSamirSaad/used_car_pricing_API/README.md

 # My NestJS Project

 This is a NestJS project that includes user authentication, authorization, and reporting features.
-The project is built with TypeScript, TypeORM, and SQLite, and includes testing with Jest and Supertest.
+The project is built with TypeScript, TypeORM, and SQLite, and includes testing with Jest and documentation with Swagger.

 ## Getting Started